madebykind/madebykind-v3/content/blog/ethical-digital-projects.md

 featured: true
 intro: After attending New Adventures in January, we were inspired by talks from Cennydd Bowles and Laura Kalbag.
 header_class: bg-pink text-indigo
-summary: How can we adapt our process to create usable and useful products that are environmentally and ethically sound?
+description: How can we adapt our process to create usable and useful products that are environmentally and ethically sound?
 toc: false
 hidden: false